amusecode/amuse/doc/tutorial/fortran_code.rst

 The object oriented interface sits on top of the legacy interface.
 It decorates this interface with sets, unit handling, state engine and more.
-We start creating the object oriented interfacy by inheriting from InCodeComponentImplementation and writing the __init__ function.
+We start creating the object oriented interface by inheriting from InCodeComponentImplementation and writing the __init__ function.
 The build script has added this class to the interface.py file for us.
 Open an editor on interface.py and make sure this code is in the file (at the end